walzimmer/3d-bat/README.md

     ![](https://www.nuscenes.org/public/images/taxonomy_imgs/personal_vehicle_4.jpg)

 ## Truck
-+ Vehicles primarily designed to haul cargo including lorrys, trucks, pickup truck (+ A pickup truck is a light duty truck with an enclosed cab and an open or closed cargo area.
-A pickup truck can be intended primarily for hauling cargo or for personal use).
++ Vehicles primarily designed to haul cargo including lorrys, trucks, pickup truck (a pickup truck is a light duty truck with an enclosed cab and an open or closed cargo area; a pickup truck can be intended primarily for hauling cargo or for personal use).

     ![](https://www.nuscenes.org/public/images/taxonomy_imgs/truck_2.jpg)
     ![](https://www.nuscenes.org/public/images/taxonomy_imgs/truck_3.jpg)